-Artists and writers have faced the blank canvas / the blank page and chronicled so much about the experience. in 2014, taking my first film class, I made a short student film to address the mood on a dark and rainy day on Maui.
+Artists and writers have faced the blank canvas / the blank page and chronicled so much about the experience.
+In 2014, taking my first film class, I made a short student film to address the mood on a dark and rainy day on Maui.
 My partner, artist Shane Robinson, indulged me and played the part of the brooding artist.
-Continue reading “The Blank Canvas”
+Read more

 I’ve been a “peace nik” since my high school days, when I canvassed my Republican neighborhood in protest of the Vietnam War.
 (Results: Fail.
 I don’t think I changed a single mind.)